User Defined Features

 VALUE x0f DisplayPort

-Feature Definition Search Path
+Feature Definition File Name and Search Path

 Feature definition files are saved in the user's ddcutil data directory, $HOME/.local/share/ddcutil.
 More generally, ddcutil searches for feature definition files using environment variables $XDG_DATA_HOME and $XDG_DATA_DIRS, per the XDG Base Directory Specification.